mltframework/mlt_web/developers/Framework.md

 destructor is invoked.

 2. The string value returned by mlt_properties_get is NULL.
-Typically, you wouldn't wish to serialise an image as a string, but other structures might need such functionality - you can specify a serialiser as the last argument if required (declaration is char &#42;serialise( void &#42; )).
+Typically, you wouldn't wish to serialize an image as a string, but other structures might need such functionality - you can specify a serializer as the last argument if required (declaration is char &#42;serialize( void &#42; )).

 Properties also provides some more advanced usage capabilities.

-It has the ability to inherit all serialisable values from another properties
+It has the ability to inherit all serializable values from another properties
 object:
 ~~~
 mlt_properties_inherit( this, that );